-The Academy of American Poets is the largest membership-based nonprofit organization fostering an appreciation for contemporary poetry and supporting American poets.
+The Academy of American Poets is the nation's leading champion of poets and poetry with supporters in all 50 states and beyond.
 For over three generations, the organization has connected millions of people to great poetry through programs such as National Poetry Month, the largest literary celebration in the world; Poets.org, one of the leading poetry sites online; American Poets, a biannual magazine; an annual series of poetry readings and special events; and its education programs.

 The Academy was founded by twenty-three-year-old Marie Bullock in 1934 in New York City and it was officially incorporated as a nonprofit organization in 1936.

 Marie Bullock founded the organization after returning to the United States from her studies at the Sorbonne in Paris.
 Concerned about the lack of financial support given to poets in America, she decided to take action.
-With the advice of friends such as poets Edwin Arlington Robinson and Joseph Auslander (the first Consultant in Poetry to the Library of Congress), Mrs. Bullock drew up the plans and started raising funds to advocate for the importance of poetry and support poets.
+With the advice of friends such as poets Edwin Arlington Robinson and Joseph Auslander (the first Consultant in Poetry to the Library of Congress), Bullock drew up the plans and started raising funds to advocate for the importance of poetry and support poets.

-Marie Bullock served as the president of the Academy of American Poets for the organization's first fifty years.
-During the first thirty years, Mrs. Bullock operated the organization out of her apartment, centering on a core program of awards to poets.
+Marie Bullock served as the president of the Academy of American Poets for the organization’s first fifty years.
+During the first thirty years, Bullock operated the organization out of her apartment, centering on a core program of awards to poets.
 The Academy of American Poets awarded the very first cash prize in the United States recognizing a poet.

 Today, the Academy of American Poets is supported by the financial contributions of more than 8,000 individuals members nationwide, and funding from private foundations, corporations, and government sources such as the National Endowment for the Arts, National Endowment for the Humanities, the New York State Council on the Arts, and the New York City Department of Cultural Affairs.